-"Quick Start" Checklist for Parents

-Forms Due by May 1st
+"Quick Start" Checklist for Parents\\ Forms Due by May 1st

 Health Examination.
 New Hampshire and Maine require that every camper be examined within the past year, by a physician prior to arrival at camp.
-Your physician should complete and sign the Medical Form during your child's health examination.
-Parents must sign the medical release and treatment authorization portion of the form.
+The Medical Form has two parts.
+The first part is to be filled out by the parents.
+The second portion by your child's physician.
+Some physicians have a "standard form" for regular school and activity purposes, and that would suffice for camp as well.
+BOTH portions of the form are required before camp attendance.
 We are unable to accept campers without the signed Medical Form.
 Medical forms are due by May 1st.
-If your child has a physical scheduled after May 1st, please call the camp office.
-See page 6 of this handbook for additional information.
-You can also print out a copy from the camp website under "Parent Resources".
+The parent portion of the medical form should be completed online, QR codes and links to forms are found in the back of the handbook.
+The physician's portion is found at the back of the handbook and a printable copy is found online under Parent Resources.
+Confidential Camper Information.
+This information guides us in assigning cabins and staff, and alerts us to any special needs.
+We need your input as a parent, and is required before your camp session starts.
+This information will be held confidentially with our Camp Directors, Program Directors, and the immediate counselors.
+This Form is located on our website under "Resource Center", there is a QR code in the back of the handbook A Letter to My Counselor.
+Please ask your child to complete this form.
+This form is located in the back of this Camper Handbook, as well as on our website under "Resource Center".
 Transportation Form.
-This form is required for ALL Moose River Outpost campers, as well as Brookwoods and Deer Run campers who arrive by airplane.
-The Transportation Form is on our website under "Parent Resources" or use the one located in the back of this Camper Handbook.
+This form is required for campers arriving via plane requiring transportation to the camps.
+The Transportation Form is on our website under "Resource Center" or use the QR code in the back of this Camper Handbook.
 Please submit it at least two weeks prior to your child's arrival at Camp, along with an Airline Itinerary.
 We cannot guarantee availability for last minute arrangements and reserve the option of an additional fee for late notification.
 Tuition.
 Tuition payments for all campers are to be paid in full on or before April 15th (unless other arrangements have been made with the Finance Office).
 This process can be completed on-line, or through the mail.
-Please make checks payable to: Christian Camps & Conferences, Inc. Confidential Camper Information.
-This information guides us in assigning cabins and staff, and alerts us to any special needs.
-We would like your input as a parent.
-This information will be held confidentially with our Camp Directors, Program Directors, and the immediate counselors.
-This Form is located in the back of this Camper Handbook, as well as on our website under "Parent Resources".
-Special Programs Forms.
+Please make checks payable to: Christian Camps &amp; Conferences, Inc. Special Programs Forms.
 If your child plans to participate in the Horsemanship Program, or S.C.U.B.A.
-Certification Program, available in New Hampshire, you must provide permission and complete the appropriate forms.
-The Horsemanship form can be completed on-line or found in the back of this Camper Handbook.
-The SCUBA forms are available on the camp website under "Parent Resources".
-A Letter to My Counselor.
-Please ask your child to complete this form.
-Rafting Waiver.
-Required for all Moose River Outpost campers.
-This is available under "Parent Resources" on the Moose River Outpost website.

-All forms should be returned to:
+Certification Program, you must provide permission and complete the appropriate forms.
+The Horsemanship form can be completed on-line, a QR Code is available at the back of the handbook.
+The SCUBA forms are available on the camp website under "Resource Center".
+All forms should be returned to: Christian Camps and Conferences Inc.